FormidableLabs/react-swipeable/README.md

 Make changes/updates to the `src/Swipeable.js` file.

 Before creating a PR please run `npm test` to make sure the tests and lint pass.
-Add tests if PR adds functionality please.
+- Please add tests if PR adds/changes functionality.

 #### Test changes/updates with the examples

+Build, run, and test examples locally:
-run `npm run start:examples`.
+`npm run start:examples`

 After the server starts you can then view the examples page with your changes at `http://localhost:3000`.